Ask the Experts: Hepatitis B: Vaccine Recommendations

 • People who are incarcerated

-• Adults age 60 or older years without known risk factors for hepatitis B infection may receive HepB.
+• Adults age 60 or older years without known risk factors for hepatitis B infection may be offered and receive HepB.

 People with documentation of complete vaccination or documentation of previous HBV infection generally do not need to be vaccinated; however, there is no evidence that administration of additional doses of HepB to someone who is already immune or infected is harmful.
 Serologic testing is not required before vaccination and should not pose a barrier to access to vaccination.
 If testing is done, it may be done at the same visit when the first dose of vaccine is administered.